AndyObtiva/glimmer/README.md

 #### Table

-The SWT Tree widget renders a multi-column data table, such as a contact listing or a sales report.
+The SWT Table widget renders a multi-column data table, such as a contact listing or a sales report.

 To data-bind a Table, you need the main model, the collection property, and the text display attribute for each table column.